scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 By scanning the complete Multiple Sequence Alignment sequences with a sliding window strategy, the phylogeographic research can effectively focus on sequence information for specific window lengths.
 To address the integration of genetic and environmental data, complex computational workflows are required, consisting of multiple interdependent processing steps.
 The aPhyloGeo snakemake workflow addresses this challenge by connecting each step through Snakemake rules, resulting in a comprehensive and easily automatable workflow.
 This workflow ensures reproducibility and facilitates result comparability across different sampling strategies, window sizes, and step sizes.
 Additionally, the aPhyloGeo workflow enables efficient processing of large datasets on parallel and distributed systems, leading to reasonable runtime.

-Various tools and software were utilized to accomplish these analysis tasks, including Biopython :cite:`cock2009biopython`, raxml-ng :cite:`kozlov2019raxml`, fasttree :cite:`price2009fasttree`, and Python libraries such as robinson-foulds, NumPy, and Pandas.
+Various tools and software were utilized to accomplish these analysis tasks, including Biopython :cite:`cock2009biopython`, raxml-ng :cite:`kozlov2019raxml`, fasttree :cite:`price2009fasttree`, and Python libraries such as robinson-foulds, NumPy :cite:`van2011numpy`, and Pandas :cite:`bernard2016python`.
 A manuscript for aPhyloGeo-pipeline is available on Github Wiki (https://github.com/tahiri-lab/aPhyloGeo-pipeline/wiki).

 .. figure:: figure2.png